Do you know someone who might like Songadeewin? Invite them to join us for an event with the directors.

 Unique among summer programs in the East, the Songadeewin experience combines all of the excitement of a full in-camp program with overnight wilderness journeys for every camper—by foot and canoe—that take campers out into nature to seek adventure and discover themselves.

 From the first excited hello to the last tearful goodbye, Songa campers spend their days forging lifelong friendships, learning new skills, and achieving independence, all while having more fun than they ever thought could fit into a single season.
 This near century old tradition of play and personal exploration makes Songadeewin more than a camp.
 It’s a second summer home and everyone who comes to know it takes a piece of it with them when they go.

 Eva had the best summer of her life.
 She made new friends, acquired a love for the outdoors, and grew in confidence and self esteem.
 The Songa community greeted her with open arms, and she learned invaluable lessons about leadership and teamwork. -Songa Parent

 In Vermont, summer is the season of expanding horizons, a time when warm winds and a generous sun bring the freedom to more fully explore ourselves and our world.
 It’s also the perfect time to have some serious fun!

 Most important of all, we’re stewards of childhood, that precious time when life is filled with infinite possibility and dreams can be real.
-Now more than ever, we believe kids need space to be kids and that a summer without memories, excitement and the freedom to find both for oneself is hardly summer at all.
+Now more than ever, we believe kids need space to be kids, to explore and to take risks in a safe environment, and to experience a summer tech-free.
 That’s our mission: to liberate girls from the pressures of school and ordinary life, and give their minds, bodies, and spirits a place to run free.